Back to Parmenides: Timelessness, quantum mechanics, and configuration space

-\paragraph*{The absence of change.} For a theory that contains some driver of change, an absolute Time of some sort, we would extend our configuration space with an independent time variable, $t$, making the system effectively deparametrizable.
+For a theory that contains some driver of change, an absolute Time of some sort, we would extend our configuration space with an independent time variable, $t$, making the system effectively deparametrizable.
 With this absolute notion of Time, and ontological deparametrization of the system, evolution from $t_1$ to $t_2$ would not require any further definition.
 At this point we could stop, claiming that we have expounded on what we expect a relational theory of space to look like.
-We would be able to define a Schrodinger equation much as in the usual time-dependent framework, and go about our business.
+We would be able to define a Schrodinger equation as in the usual time-dependent framework, and go about our business.
 Shape dynamics employing the complete relational symmetries is a theory of that sort.\footnote{The absolute time used in the original version of shape dynamics \cite{SD_first}, is of the form $\langle\pi^{ab}g_{ab}\rangle$, where brackets denote the spatial average.
 This quantity is only invariant wrt Weyl transformations that preserve the total volume of space, and is thus not completely relational.
 One can extend the conformal transformation to the full group, acquiring an absolute time parametrization \cite{Tim_duration}. } However, the presence of Time there is still disturbing from a relational point of view: where is this Time if not in the relations between elements of the configurations?
-Therefore, to fully satisfy our relational fantasies, we must again tackle the question posed at the introduction: without a driver for change, what is the meaning of a transition amplitude?
+Therefore, to fully satisfy our relational fetishes, we must again tackle the question posed at the introduction: \textit{without a driver for change, what is the meaning of a transition amplitude?} The answer will come in section \ref{sec:records}, where we introduce \lq{}records\rq{}.
+Before that, we need to transpose the mechanisms of this section to the quantum gravity context.

-In the path integral representation of the timeless transition amplitude, $W(q_1,q_2)$ depends only on the configuration variables (momenta are being integrated over), and it again is not clear what ontological meaning to give to $W(q_1,q_2)$ by itself.
-I will require symmetries to be \lq{}laws of the instant\rq{} precisely so that they are compatible with a theory defined at its most fundamental level by $W(q_1,q_2)$.